XayOn/dotfiles/Readme.rst

    Cmatrix screensaver for tmux conf
    Mouse support enabled by default

-bash:
- - Huge set of confs for bash, including also powerline and LS_COLORS

 Zsh:
- - Small set of confs for bash, relying on oh-my-zsh (it installs this also), with powerline-zsh theme combined with the zsh fork of bash-powerline for theme consistency.
+ - Small set of confs for zsh, relying on oh-my-zsh (it installs this also), with powerline-zsh theme combined with the zsh fork of zsh-powerline for theme consistency.

 Others:
  - Interesting configuration for other tools, right now it contains mutt and